KhiopsML/khiops-doc/README.md

 ## Deploy to khiops.org
-Once you have committed and pushed your changes.
-Use the `ci` workflow in the repo's actions.
+Once you have committed and pushed your changes, go to the "Actions" tab on Github and execute the `Website` workflow on the `main` branch.